CMMC Compliance for Tampa Defense Contractors

 Security program development for research and training simulation organizations handling federally funded data and prototype information under CMMC scope.

-How Stratify IT Structures CMMC Engagements for Florida Contractors
+How Stratify IT Structures CMMC Projects for Florida Contractors

-Cybersecurity compliance under CMMC is a coordinated effort across IT, operations, HR, legal, and leadership — not a project that can be handed off to a single team member.
-Our engagement model reflects that, with clear phase boundaries and defined outputs at each stage so organizations can track progress against their certification timeline without ambiguity.
+Cybersecurity compliance under CMMC is a coordinated effort across IT, operations, HR, legal, and leadership: not a project that can be handed off to a single team member.
+Our project model reflects that, with clear phase boundaries and defined outputs at each stage so organizations can track progress against their certification timeline without ambiguity.
 For Tampa contractors that also need ongoing IT management alongside compliance work, our managed IT services for Tampa businesses are structured to support both.

 1. Scoping & Initial Assessment: Define the CUI environment boundary, identify all in-scope systems and personnel, and conduct a gap analysis against the applicable NIST 800-171 controls.
 The output is a prioritized findings report organized by control family that drives all downstream work.